top of page

 For Business Development Representatives (BDRs), Ideal Customer Profiles (ICPs) and buyer personas are critical tools for identifying, connecting with, and nurturing leads.
 While they complement each other, each serves a unique purpose in the sales process.

-Buyer Personas: These represent the individuals within the accounts, highlighting their goals, challenges, and decision-making behaviors.
+Buyer Personas: These are typically used in b2c and represent the types of people you’re selling to, giving a deeper understanding of their motivations, challenges, and decision-making behaviors.
 Buyer personas help BDRs craft personalized messaging and establish meaningful connections.

 By leveraging both ICPs and buyer personas, BDRs can focus their outreach efforts on the right accounts and individuals, improving efficiency and lead quality.*